 [False, True, False] # Produces whether each flight was "Cancelled"

 This is a really good example of building up a complex comprehension step by step.
 We started with just the keys of the dictionary flights, and from there accessed the corresponding values, then used our previous work to calculate the status of each flight!
 And finally, we were able to compute a list of booleans telling us whether each flight was cancelled or not.
-But remember that our bosses at Pearson International Airpoint only want to know how many flights were cancelled: a single integer value.
+But remember that our bosses at Pearson International Airport only want to know how many flights were cancelled: a single integer value.
 Currently, we have a list of boolean values.
 Of course we can simply count the flights in this case because there’s only three values in total, but we want a computational solution!

 There are many ways of producing a single integer from this work using what we’ve previously learned.
 One approach is to modify our comprehension to perform a filtering computation, moving the get_status_v3(...) == 'Cancelled' part into the condition of the comprehension: